andregebel/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 ![](./media/powershell03.png)

-> If WINRM fails and if your management is in different subnet, Windows Firewall is by default configured to accept connections on localsubnet only
+> If WINRM fails and if your management is in different subnet, Windows Firewall is by default configured to accept connections on local subnet only

 ![](./media/powershell04.png)